-- Read our Sale-and-rent-back scheme factsheet to help you understand the consequences at moneyhelper.org.uk/free-printedquides - Make sure you deal with a regulated firm so you can use their complaints procedures if things go wrong. - Check the FCA Register to see if a firm is regulated at fca.org.uk/register - Talk to a free debt advice organisation as they may be able to suggest other options - see Useful contacts on page 12.
+- Read more about the risks and possible alternatives at moneyhelper.org.uk/sale-rentback-scheme - Make sure you deal with a regulated firm so you can use their complaints procedures if things go wrong. - Check the FCA Register to see if a firm is regulated at fca.org.uk/register - Talk to a free debt advice organisation as they may be able to suggest other options - see Useful contacts on page 12.